• Christmas Recipes

 A glass bowl of overnight oats with blueberries and pomegranate seeds.

 So what makes them high protein overnight oats?
-The combination of healthy ingredients, like rolled oats, chia seeds, and your choice of milk.
+The combination of healthy ingredients, like rolled oats, chia seeds, toppings, and your choice of milk.
 For the most protein, try homemade hemp milk for 14 grams of protein in an 8-ounce glass.
 For higher protein, add a little protein powder if desired.

 Jump to:

-• Recipe Ingredients
+• Ingredients You'll Need

 • Substitutions and Variations

-• Best Containers
+• Best Containers for Overnight Oats

 • Recipe FAQs